Employees

 If a public holiday falls during a period when an employee is taking leave without pay, they do not receive any payment for the public holiday.
 This is because it would not be a day that they would otherwise be working had it not been a public holiday.

 For the same reason, they may not be entitled to sick leave or bereavement leave during a period of leave without pay because it would not be a day they would otherwise be working.
-There are some exceptions to this, so it’s important to work out whether the day is an An otherwise working day is a day that an employee would have worked had the day not been a public holiday, sick leave, bereavement leave, family violence leave or alternative holiday for that employee.
+There are some exceptions to this, so it’s important to work out whether the day is an A day that the employee would have worked had it not been a public holiday, sick leave, bereavement leave, family violence leave, annual holiday or an alternative holiday for that employee.

 For example, they may be on leave without pay because they’re sick and do not have enough sick leave.
 If a public holiday falls within a period of leave without pay, on a day that you would have worked (if you had not been sick, and it was not a public holiday), they would be entitled to payment for the public holiday.